jayu/reanimated-arc/README.md

 ## Special Thanks

-Special thanks to [Lenus eHealth](https://www.lenusehealth.com/) for their openness to sharing solutions, that was created during the project time, with the open-source community.
+Special thanks to [Lenus eHealth](https://www.lenusehealth.com/) for their openness to sharing solutions, that were created during the project time, with the open-source community.

-Library was inspired by `https://github.com/bartgryszko/react-native-circular-progress` and some math behind generating arc was taken directly from that repo.
+Library was inspired by [`react-native-circular-progress`](https://github.com/bartgryszko/react-native-circular-progress) and some math behind generating arc was taken directly from that repo.
 Also big thanks for the authors.